 ssh-copy-id cloud_user@10.0.1.100

-and enter the password.- Verify that your SSH tunnel works.
+and enter the password.- Verify SSH Tunnel Accessibility

 For this task you need to have an SSH tunnel set up.
 To do so, simply enter the following command: